fast01/divvyd/test/README.md

 These instructions assume familiarity with the instructions linked above.

-### Debugging rippled
+### Debugging divvyd

-By default, each test will start and stop an independent instance of `rippled`.
+By default, each test will start and stop an independent instance of `divvyd`.
 This ensures that each test is run against the known [_genesis ledger_][genesis_ledger].

-To use a running `rippled`, particularly one running in a debugger, follow these steps:
+To use a running `divvyd`, particularly one running in a debugger, follow these steps:

 #### Setup